heri/studiozenkai/content/post/hackathon-challenge.md

       \__ SUV 3.5 Earths
       \__ flying Boeing Dreamliner 7.5 Earths

 You could sort siblings at the same level to get the min and max ecological footprint, the median, and also showcase alternative(s).
 For example, if you take the subway, the app could tell you that walking would have a lower ecological footprint but it would be definitively better than taking a truck for the same trip.
-It is also possible to have children activities to fine-tune the metrics.

 This doesn't tell me yet how machine learning could be used.
-I could use Google's [Open Images V5](https://storage.googleapis.com/openimages/web/index.html) to categorize pictures of activities uploaded by users.
+I could use Google's [Open Images V5](https://storage.googleapis.com/openimages/web/index.html) to categorize pictures of activities uploaded.
 Or maybe do some NLP.
-This is hard to answer because datasets and outputs are not even clear at the moment
+This is hard right now to answer because datasets and outputs are not clear.
+It would be good if a machine learning researcher could look into this tomorrow.